elidlocke/libft/README.md

 ## Disclaimer

-This is a project that was done for learning purposes.
-For commercial use, please use the [GNU C Library](https://www.gnu.org/software/libc/).
+This is a project that was done for learning purposes only.
+This is not meant to be used as a replacement for the [GNU C Library](https://www.gnu.org/software/libc/).